A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Appending 1-Cycles

 As an example, we can apply this theorem to the higher quantum Airy structures constructed in Theorem \ref{thm:main1}.

 \begin{corollary} Consider the quantum $r$-Airy structures constructed in Theorem \ref{thm:main1}.
-Assuming that all dilaton shifts $Q_j$, $j=1,\ldots,n$ are non-zero, a one-cycle can be appended to the quantum $r$-Airy structures in cases (a) and (b) to produce new quantum $(r+1)$-Airy structures, but not for cases (c) and (d). \end{corollary}
+Assuming that all dilaton shifts $Q_j$, $j=1,\ldots,n$ are non-zero, a one-cycle can be appended to the quantum $r$-Airy structures as in Theorem \ref{t:appending} in cases (a) and (b) to produce new quantum $(r+1)$-Airy structures, but not in cases (c) and (d). \end{corollary}

 \begin{proof} This follows by inspection of the partitions.
-For case (a), the partition is